Studying in Wenzao

 In total, there are now 25 student associations and 54 student clubs at Wenzao.
 The student clubs are basically divided into 5 categories: academic, skill, service/synthesis, PE/entertainment, and others.
 Wenzao student clubs have received awards year after year from the Work Committee of the Evaluation of National College Clubs.
 The notable achievements of the Torch-Light Club, Share-Our-Spirit Club, and Tzuchi Teenager Association of Wenzao Club are highly esteemed for promoting social services.
 In addition, beginning with academic year 2001, the College began organizing a Wenzao Festival.
 During the festival, teachers and students demonstrate the results of their learning.
 Scores of activities take place, including graduation performances, designated topic speeches, speech contests, seminars, themed exhibitions, dancing, and food tasting.
 The teachers and students in Wenzao all have opportunities to demonstrate not only creativity and talent, but also to create closer bonds with the local community.

-International Students’ Club
+Students’ Club (click)

 Wenzao Indonesian Culture Club